SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 Configuration
 -------------

 A ``TableSheet`` is created by extending the TableSheet class, declaring columns and optionally changing styling and other settings.
-One the TableSheet class has been created an instance of this class can be supplied to the ``TemplatedWorkbook``.
+Once the TableSheet class has been created an instance of this class is be supplied to the ``TemplatedWorkbook``.
-Creating a ``TableSheet`` follows the same syntax as the ``TemplatedWorkbook``.

 Declaring columns
 ^^^^^^^^^^^^^^^^^